oddbird/oddleventy/content/community/blm.md

 We understand that software is political, tech is complicit, and anti-Blackness is systemic to our nation and our industry.
-We'll continue to fight for diversity & inclusion in our communities, in our work, and in our own company --from training & hiring, to equal pay, speaking opportunities, mentorship, decision-making, and shared ownership.
+We'll continue to fight for diversity & inclusion in our communities, in our work, and in our own company -- from training & hiring, to equal pay, speaking opportunities, mentorship, decision-making, and shared ownership.